Renowned street artist Heesco is the latest Melbourne artist to create artwork for Dandenong Market, as part of our street art programme.

 Born and raised in Mongolia, Heesco moved to Australia in 1999.

 With a lengthy resume spanning well over 15 years of gallery exhibitions, private and public mural commissions, numerous publications and projects under his belt, Heesco is a highly skilled craftsman with a unique concept driven vision all of his own.

-Heesco is also a regular collaborator with the world-renowned Attica restaurant, and is a subject of a mini documentary currently in production, due to be released early 2018.
+Heesco is also a regular collaborator with the world-renowned Attica restaurant and is a subject of a mini documentary released in early 2018.